 Uepi Island Resort offers riveting reef dives on every corner of the island.
-Conveniently located within close proximity to the resort, their first class dive sites are only a few minutes boat ride away and with the promise of manta rays, a myriad of sharks and an endless bounty of fish, Uepi Island is not one to be missed.
+They are conveniently located within close proximity to the resort.
+First class dive sites are only a few minutes boat ride away.
+With the promise of manta rays, a myriad of sharks and an endless bounty of fish, Uepi Island is not one to be missed.

 Located in the town of Munda, Dive Munda offers incredible dives off the island of New Georgia.
-Whether you are already certified or looking to progress, this dive shop has friendly instructors that can take you through your more advanced courses and local instructors that know the dive sites like the back of your hand.
-The sites dived by Dive Munda are a little further away than those of other dive shops, however, the boat ride through the beautiful islets makes the journey almost as enjoyable as the dives themselves.
+Whether you are already certified or looking to progress, this dive shop has friendly instructors that can take you through your more advanced courses.
+Local instructors know the dive sites like the back of their hands.
+The sites dived by Dive Munda are a little further away than those of other dive shops.
+However, the boat ride through the beautiful islets makes the journey almost as enjoyable as the dives themselves.

 - The water in the Solomon Islands is warm all year with temperatures ranging from 28 to 30 degrees.
 Shorties and rashies are a must!

-- For the majority of the dive sites we experienced no current, however, on a couple of dives the current did pickup and became quite strong so we would recommend diving with your own DSMB!
+- For the majority of the dive sites we experienced no current, however, on a couple of dives the current did pickup and became quite strong.
+We would recommend diving with your own DSMB!

-- You can hire you own gear at all dive centres in the Solomon Islands, but if you are looking at buying your own before you go check out our female dive equipment guide.
+- You can hire you own gear at all dive centres in the Solomon Islands.
+However, if you are looking at buying your own before you go check out our female dive equipment guide.

 - Brush up on your buoyancy and trim skills for the wreck dives and to descend the Twin Tunnels too!